library(slendr)

 Is the second of those two statistics “much more negative” than the first, as expected assuming introgression from Neanderthals into Europeans?

 Why am I putting “significantly” and “much more negative” in quotes in the previous sentence?
 What are we missing here for this being a true hypothesis test as you might be accustomed to from computing \(f\)-statistics using a tool such as ADMIXTOOLS?
-(We will get to this again in the following part of this exercise.)
+(We will get to this again in a following exercise.)

 The fact that we don’t get something equivalent to a p-value in these kinds of simulations is generally not a problem, because we’re often interested in establishing a trend of a statistic under various conditions, and understanding when and how its expected value behaves in a certain way.
 If statistical noise is a problem, we work around this by computing a statistic on multiple simulation replicates or even increasing the sample sizes.